elabftw/elabftw/doc/api/files/MakeZip.php.txt

         $this->cleanTitle = preg_replace('/[^A-Za-z0-9]/', '_', stripslashes($this->zipped['title']));
     }

+    /**
-    // add the .asn1 token to the zip archive if the experiment is timestamped private function addAsn1Token($id)
+     * Add the .asn1 token to the zip archive if the experiment is timestamped *
+     * @param int $id The id of current item we are zipping */ private function addAsn1Token($id)
     {
         if ($this->table === 'experiments' && $this->zipped['timestamped'] == 1) {